ropensci/roweb3/content/blog/2022-03-29-safeguards-and-backups-for-github-organizations/index.md

 description: Some practical steps we've taken to safeguard our GitHub organizations.
 ---

-At rOpenSci, much of our code, content and infrastructure is hosted on GitHub over several organizations described on our resources page.
+At rOpenSci, much of our code, content and infrastructure is hosted on GitHub over several organizations -- described on our [resources page](/resources/).
 In this post, we shall summarize some steps we've taken to safeguard our GitHub organizations.

 ## Paying attention to access rights & individual security setup